lothar243/its280/SafetyAndProfessionalism.md

 A screwdriver - number 2 Phillips (I like the type that can take several different driver bits)

+ESD strap

 Basic tech toolkit

 * Screwdriver
 * Variety of driver bits
-* Hemostat
-* Tweezers
+* Hemostat, tweezers, or small magnet for grabbing dropped parts

 More specialized toolkits (eg for mobile devices)

 * Spudgers (prying tools)
 * Suction cups

+USB Drives - Various Diagnosis Tools and OS install disks

+Multimeter for checking electrical circuits (maybe)

-Troubleshooting Methodology
+# Troubleshooting Methodology

 1. Identify the problem - ask about recent changes, review logs
 2. Establish a theory - If necessary conduct research based on symptoms